Cravath, Swaine & Moore LLP Logo

 Mr. Wichtowski has also advised on intellectual property litigation matters, including securing victories for Alarm.com in patent infringement litigation brought by Vivint and securing a settlement for Biogen relating to litigation concerning its introduction of a biosimilar to Genentech’s rheumatoid arthritis drug.

-Mr. Wichtowski is a registered patent attorney and a member of the New York Intellectual Property Law Association (NYIPLA).
+Mr. Wichtowski is a registered patent attorney, a member of the inaugural International Trademark Association Patents Committee and a member of the New York Intellectual Property Law Association (NYIPLA).

 Mr. Wichtowski comes from Deep River, Connecticut.
 He received a B.S. summa cum laude from Fordham University in 2015 and a J.D. cum laude from Duke Law School in 2018, where he was an editor of the Law Journal and a staff editor of the Law & Technology Review.